22 Oct 2018

 This agrees with what wise people in rural and regional Australia will tell you.
 Forests make rain and clearing trees reduces rainfall and heats air temperatures.

-So by allowing even more tree-clearing, State governments and lobbyists harm rural and regional communities’ climate and economic future.
+So by allowing even more deforestation, State governments and lobbyists harm rural and regional communities’ climate and economic future.

 It ignores meteorological and ecological research that deforestation lowers rainfall, raises temperatures and increases drought risk, and ultimately causes desertification.